RFeissIV/cincinnatus/README.md

 ## Embedding results

+All 12,331,977 entities were first encoded using [PubMedBERT](https://huggingface.co/pritamdeka/S-PubMedBert-MS-MARCO) (768d, reduced to 128d via IncrementalPCA).
+This provides domain-aware semantic initialization — entities begin with biomedical language understanding rather than random vectors.
+These PubMedBERT embeddings served as initialization for all subsequent KGE (TransE, RotatE, ComplEx) and BuNN training.

-Trained using Bundle Neural Networks (BuNN) with Taylor-approximated sheaf diffusion.
-Due to GPU memory constraints, training used subgraph sampling (500,000 nodes per batch, each node sampled approximately 16 times across the full 12.3M-node graph).
+BuNN training used Taylor-approximated sheaf diffusion over flat vector bundles.
+Due to GPU memory constraints, training used subgraph sampling (500,000 nodes per batch, each node sampled approximately 16 times across the full 12.3M-node graph) with full-graph inference over all 12.3M nodes.

 | Model | MRR | Hits@1 | Hits@10 |
 |-------|-----|--------|---------|